 - Couples are more likely to abide by the terms of a settlement if they voluntarily agree to a compromise through mediation.

-- Mediation settlements, if signed by all parties, can result binding agreements and court orders requiring each side to comply.
+- Mediation settlements, if signed by all parties, can result in binding agreements and court orders requiring each side to comply.

 - You still have a right to present your case in Wake County Family Law Court if you are dissatisfied with the mediation settlement.

-Mediation is A Flexible and Informal Process
+Mediation is a Flexible and Informal Process

 Unlike courtroom proceedings, mediation is generally flexible and more informal and less adversarial.
 The sessions are typically held in a conference room.
 You don’t have to follow procedural rules, and you have more time to present your side and tell your story.
 This is very important to many people who are in the midst of a split-up.

-Many contested divorces in which spouses have previously been unable to find middle ground can be settled with the help of a skilled mediator.
+Many contested divorces in which spouses have previously been unable to find a middle ground can be settled with the help of a skilled mediator.

 Some people might be concerned that his or her spouse will try to dominate the negotiations.
 Family law mediators are sensitive to the balance of power and will take steps to address dominating behavior, including ending the mediation if the offending spouse will not cooperate.

 There are some situations where mediation is not appropriate.